fission/fission/README.md

 Status
 ======

 Fission is in early alpha.
-Don't use it in production just yet.
+Don't use it in production just yet!

-We're looking for developer feedback -- tell us which languages you care about, what use cases you might use it for, and so on.
+Right now, we're looking for developer feedback -- tell us which languages you care about, what use cases you might use it for, and so on.